 To be free of copyright, an author (or subsequent copyright owner) must state explicitly that the work has been placed in the public domain.
 Any person violating copyright policies is in violation of this policy statement.

 Just as it is possible for someone to forge a signature on a paper document, one can make it appear as though a different person created a web page.
 The college views such practices as a violation of this policy statement.

 Creating web pages that are abusive or threaten an individual's safety is a serious violation of this policy statement.
 The creation of web pages for sexual, ethnic, religious or minority harassment of an individual is a violation of this policy statement.

 Creating FTP sites that distribute copyrighted information such as music, images, etc. is a serious violation of this policy statement.

 When the agent to receive statutory notices about infringements under the Digital Millenium Copyright Act receives a report of suspected copyright violation, he/she will "respond expeditiously to remove, or disable access to, the material that is claimed to be infringing."

-- Violations that include a serious threat to personal safety will be reported to the Security Office.
+Violations that include a serious threat to personal safety will be reported to the Campus Safety.